reyane-awuor/binti-care/README.md

-# final-project
-binti care
+# binti care
-Excellent point.
-Framing it as a global issue makes the project more universally relevant and impactful.
-Here's the revised README file with a global perspective.
+"A platform supporting girls experiencing early puberty with resources and community"

 ---